Tim Anderson Player Props: White Sox vs. Red Sox

 Tim Anderson At The Plate

+- In 53 games played this year, he has not hit a home run.

+- In 10 games this year, Anderson has picked up an RBI, with more than one RBI once.

-- He has not hit a long ball in his 52 games this year.
+- He has scored in 26.4% of his games this year, with two or more runs scored in 7.5%.

-- Anderson has driven in a run in nine games this year (17.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.